tuxone/miemieda/README.md

 - edit your host machine's `hosts` file, add `127.0.0.1    mysql.lk`, and use `mysql.lk:8080` to visit phpmyadmin
 - use `localhost:8080` to visit nginx welcome page

+If you have a bad network, you can run the provison multiple times, it has side effects, but won't break your PHP projects.

+- `vagrant up --provison` works when your vm is stop or running
+- `vagrant reload --provision` would restart the vm and run the provision when start

+As for package management tools, you will have problem running `npm` inside the box when your using windows host due to symbolic link.

+- npm can be solved using `pm install --no-bin-links` see https://github.com/npm/npm/issues/5874
+- composer may have similar problem

+For windows users, I suggest running `git` and `npm` in your git bash or cmd instead of inside the vm.
+Since most PHP projects use node for building assets instead of application server, running instead vm is not a must.

 ````ruby
 # -*- mode: ruby -*-